 Spruce Grove Transit

 The City of Spruce Grove operates Spruce Grove Transit, which currently provides commuter transit service between Spruce Grove and Edmonton/Acheson, as well as local transit service within Spruce Grove, starting Tuesday, Sept.
 3, 2019.

 Commuter transit service

 Commuter transit service is available weekdays on Route 560, Route 561 and Route 562.
 A free commuter connector shuttle service (Route 566 and Route 567) is available to connect transit riders from Harvest Ridge and Spruce Village/Greenbury to the commuter transit service during peak morning and afternoon hours.

 Local transit service

-Local transit service will be available on Route 568, effective Sept.
-3, 2019.
-Route 568 will run weekdays from approximately 8:30 a.m. to 3:30 p.m. with service every 30 minutes, travelling in a counterclockwise direction around Spruce Grove.
+Local transit service is available on Route 568, which runs weekdays from approximately 8:30 a.m. to 3:30 p.m. with service every 30 minutes, travelling in a counterclockwise direction around Spruce Grove.

 Where do you want to go?

 - I want to travel between Spruce Grove and Edmonton/Acheson on the commuter transit service.

-- I want to travel within Spruce Grove on the local transit service (effective Sept.
-3).
+- I want to travel within Spruce Grove on the local transit service.